Martin-Biomed/hello_world/README.md

 - git status: outlines whether there are any differences from previous version (GitHub)
 - git pull: Updates desktop repository
 - git push: Updates the online repository from desktop
-- git commit -a "placeholder": the placeholder refers to comments regarding your uploads to the web
+- git commit -m "placeholder": the placeholder refers to comments regarding your uploads to the web